direktiv/vorteil.github.io/docs/guides/configure-virtualizer/index.md

 sudo chmod +x /usr/bin/firecracker
 ```

-You need to run anything Firecracker related with sudo.
-The reason for this is due to the need of creating a bridge and multiple tap devices.
+Any commands related to Firecracker must be run with sudo, due to the need to create bridge and tap devices when spawning a machine.
 ```
 sudo ./vorteil run PACKAGE --platform firecracker
 ```